Another Nordic bank CEO falls over money laundering scandal

 COPENHAGEN, Denmark (AP) — The chief executive of one of Sweden’s largest banks was fired Thursday in the wake of allegations that the bank was connected to a massive money laundering scandal in the Baltic countries.
 It is the second major Nordic bank CEO to fall over the scandal in four months.

 Swedbank Chairman Lars Idermark said that the CEO, Birgitte Bonnesen, was fired by the board after “developments during the past days (that) have created an enormous pressure for the bank.”

-Idermark said that CFO Anders Karlsson was named as acting chief executive.
+CFO Anders Karlsson was named as acting chief executive.

-The decision came a day after Sweden’s Economic Crime Authority raided the banks’ headquarters.
+The decision came a day after Sweden’s Economic Crime Authority raided the banks’ headquarters near Stockholm.
 Prosecutors are investigating whether 15 of Swedbank’s largest shareholders illegally received information about the bank’s connection to the money laundering scandal before the issue was made public by a Swedish television report last month.

-U.S. authorities are also investigating Swedbank over the alleged dirty money flows.
+Authorities in the United States, Estonia, Latvia and Lithuania are also investigating Swedbank over the alleged dirty money flows.

 The Stockholm stock exchange suspended trading in Swedbank shares until further notice.